pnnl/FermionicSwap/quirks.md

   * Once the build succeeds, multiple command-line builds in repeated succession result in repeated success.
   * taskkill often, but not always, kills multiple `dotnet.exe` instances.
 Why are there multiple ones running?
 * My TermsDictionary class seems odd.
-  * Should I really have to instantiate a comparer object for things to work?
+  * Why do I need to instantiate a comparer object for things to work?
 Why not just a (static class) function?
   * Are my ImmutableArray usages correct?
-* QDK uses all public methods and so do I. Some of my functions are not intended for external access.
-I've got everything public though to make unit testing easier.
-Need to figure out how QDK likes to handle private functions and imitate it.
+* Everything (tested) is public.
 * I have tried to follow QDK documentation conventions but have at times felt the need to invent new headings which may not be parsed correctly by automatic documentation software.